Veru, Inc. (VERU) CEO Mitchell Steiner on Q4 2020 Results - Earnings Call Transcript

 Mitchell Steiner

 Both, okay.
-So while Michele is getting that I'll answer your first question, we have not said much about the market size, except to say that the market size is very similar to the CDK4/6 inhibitors, because the CDK4/6 inhibitors is a endocrine, it's a therapy that's done in combination with the endocrine therapies.
-And so I will tell you that 85% of women, so if you go back and look at the number of women with breast cancer that I quoted in my presentation, 85% of those women are going to have ER+ disease.
-So automatically that's our patient population.
+So while Michele is getting that, I'll answer your first question.
+We have not said much about the market size except to say that the market size is very similar to the CDK4/6 inhibitors, because the CDK4/6 inhibitor is an endocrine, it's a therapy that's done in combination with the endocrine therapies.
+And so, I will tell you that 85% of women, so if you go back and look at the number of women with breast cancer that I quoted in my presentation, 85% of those women are going to have ER+ disease.
+So, automatically that's our patient population.
 And 15% will have triple negative breast cancer, which will be ER negative.
-So that’s 276,480 new cases a year, which 85% of those cases will be ER+.
+So, that’s 276,480 new cases a year, which 85% of those cases will be ER+.

 And so I would say, we're going to continue to do the market research, but it ends up being at about, by the time you take in the metastatic cases, you ending up at about 30,000 to 40,000 cases a year.
 And the good news is, they're not dying, with endocrine therapy you're continuing to treat them, and they're looking for the next thing and the next thing they're looking for the IV chemo.
 And so we're trying to take a step before that.
 But we're going to continue to give you some more granularity on the market size, except to tell you that if we price like a CDK4/6 inhibitor, which is a surrogate, if you will, for that market that's a $6 billion worldwide market right now.